jboss-developer/jboss-eap-quickstarts/README.md

             mvn --version

 3. The JBoss EAP distribution ZIP.
-    * For information on how to install and run JBoss, see the [JBoss Enterprise Application Platform Documentation](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) _Getting Started Guide_ located on the Customer Portal.
+    * For information on how to install and run JBoss, see the [Red Hat JBoss Enterprise Application Platform Documentation](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) _Getting Started Guide_ located on the Customer Portal.

 4. You can also use [JBoss Developer Studio or Eclipse](#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts) to run the quickstarts.